rozoZozo/Zahir/README.md

 # Zahir
 Zahir is a research project dealing with music and contemporary dance improvisation interrelations.
-It is composed of a wearable device containing a sensor of your choice (standardised for certain adafruit sensors), a QT-PY esp32 C-3 and lipo for power. communication between the MCU and the sensor is done via I2C.
+It is composed of a wearable device containing a sensor of your choice (standardised for certain adafruit sensors), a QT-PY esp32 C-3 and a lipo for power. communication between the MCU and the sensor is done via I2C.
 Communication between the device and the computer is done via BLE (bluetooth low energy).
-The device send MIDI messages to the PC.
+The device sends MIDI messages to your computer.

 list of the different parts : (see exploded view for an image of all the items)
 ---------------------------------------------